 can be switched to reverse the image colors when desired.
 Some models

 require you to focus the camera; others do it automatically.

 There are many different kinds of CCTV's, each offering its own advantages:

 Even devices not specifically designed as low vision aids can be helpful.

 A digital camera or a cell phone or tablet computer with a built-in camera

 can sometimes provide enough magnification for certain tasks.
 The

 same is true of a computer connected to a camera or document scanner.

-Apps are available for some smart phones and most computers to allow them to
+Apps are available for most smart phones and computers to allow them to

 convert text to speech.
 Remember, you needn't limit your toolbox to